Frequently Asked Questions for Institutions Seeking Accreditation

 What is the first critical step in the accreditation process?

-A key person at the institution must obtain a copy of the DEAC Accreditation Handbook and enroll in and complete the Preparing for DEAC Accreditation tutorial to qualify as a Compliance Officer.
-The course is available online at the DEAC website.
+A key person at the institution must obtain a copy of the DEAC Accreditation Handbook and complete the Preparing for DEAC Accreditation tutorial (available via the DEAC Online Training Center) to qualify as a Compliance Officer.
 This course must be completed before submitting the Application for Accreditation and before writing the Self-Evaluation Report.
 DEAC will not accept an application for Accreditation without a copy of the Certificate of Completion provided by the Compliance Officer.

 When will the Application for Accreditation receive approval?

 Before DEAC will officially accept an institution's initial Application for Accreditation, the institution must demonstrate that it meets all of the eligibility requirements set forth on pp. 10‒12 in the DEAC Accreditation Handbook.